databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 ## How to write aggregate functions

-Datafuse allows you to write custom aggregate functions through rust code.
+Datafuse allows us to write custom aggregate functions through rust code.
 It's not an easy way because you need to be a rustacean first.
 Datafuse has a plan to support writing UDAFs in other languages(like js, web assembly) in the future.

 In this section we will talk about how to write aggregate functions in datatfuse.